Noah-Arcouette/mimik/share/en_CA.ascii/man3/stderr.md

 # Description

-*stderr* shall be the, functional, result of `fdopen(STDERR_FILENO, "rw")`. *stderr* shall be non-buffered, unless otherwise stated. *stderr* shall be used for diagnostic messages, or messages that need not be included in a given pipeline.
+*stderr* shall be opened for updating and non-buffered, unless otherwise stated. *stderr* shall be used for diagnostic messages, or messages that need not be included in a given pipeline.

 # Environment Variables